On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Conclusion

 \section{Conclusion}

-In this work, we proposed generalized knowledge distillation~(GKD) for auto-regressive models that addresses the challenges of distribution mismatch and model under-specification.
-We investigated performance of GKD on three natural language generation tasks: abstractive summarization, machine translation, and arithmetic reasoning.
-Our method consistently outperformed more commonly-used knowledge distillation baselines.
-We further showed that the approach can be combined with reinforcement learning to optimize a sequence-level reward in addition to distilling the knowledge of a large teacher model.
-We believe that our method will be a valuable resource for researchers and practitioners who are working on improving performance of small auto-regressive models.
+In this work, we proposed GKD to address the train-inference distribution mismatch when distilling auto-regressive language models.
+GKD consistently outperformed commonly-used knowledge distillation approaches on three language generation tasks: abstractive summarization, machine translation, and arithmetic reasoning.
+We further showed that GKD can be combined with reinforcement learning to optimize a sequence-level reward in addition to distilling the knowledge of a large teacher model, which we believe can improve the widely-used RLHF training phase for language models.
+One interesting direction for future work would be extending GKD to auto-regressive sequence models for audio~\citep{radford2023robust}, video~\citep{villegas2022phenaki} and text-to-image generation~\citep{yu2022scaling}.
+We hope that our work will be valuable for researchers and practitioners who are working on improving performance and efficiency of generative auto-regressive sequence models.